titpetric/saas/front/README.md

 folder under the `src/` project root.
 This folder is used for publishing to Firebase or some other static web site host.

+> If you want to contribute (especially in the CSS/design area), please follow me on
+> Twitter [@TitPetric](https://twitter.com/TitPetric) and let's talk.
+Pull requests welcome.

 ## Commands

 - `create.sh` - was used to build a vanilla `src/` folder with a Vue.js app,